Have you ever considered what you’d do if disaster struck, and you weren’t at home?

 Keep in mind; you shouldn’t only prepare for end-of-the-world catastrophes when packing your get home bag.

-In fact, you should consider many situations which could happen while you’re away from home and could make it difficult for you to get home safely.
+In fact, you should consider many situations that could happen while you’re away from home and could make it difficult for you to get home safely.

 Prepare for things such as snowstorms, power outages, tornadoes, earthquakes, landslides, fire, terror attacks, shootings, and yes, nuclear attack.